samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

       signal:bar
 ```

+If you execute the above Hyperlambda you will notice how the slot called **[bar]** actually has access to
+the context value called _"foo"_, and can retrieve this.
+This feature allows you to declare and create
+_"long lasting arguments"_ that are accessible from within the entirety of a piece of Hyperlambda, including
+each slot it invokes, and/or Hyperlambda files it executes.

 ### [apply]

 This slot takes an expression in addition to a list of arguments, and _"applies"_ the arguments unto the expression's